chbrown/pybtex/docs/src/features.rst

 --------

 `BibTeXML <http://bibtexml.sourceforge.net>`_ format attempts to combine the simplicity of BibTeX format with the power of XML.
-Here is like the above BibTeX bibliography entry wolud look like:
+Here is what the above BibTeX bibliography entry wolud look like:

 .. sourcecode:: xml